lawrennd/snippets/_history/includes/the-trial-of-siyatu.md

 wet.
-Even over 3,000 years later, despite the different cultural landscape, we can still imagine something about the power dynamics at play, and my gut tells me that putting the servant through the ordeal will be the most palatable solution to the King.
+Even over 3,000 years later, despite the different cultural landscape, we can still imagine something about the power dynamics at play, and my gut tells me that putting the servant through the ordeal will be the most palatable solution to the King.}

-Sin-bununi's story for explaining what happened to the body of the ox reads suspiciously, but while we can speculate about what happened, we can't know exactly what did happen -- there is uncertainty.
+\notes{Sin-bununi's story for explaining what happened to the body of the ox reads suspiciously, but while we can speculate about what happened, we can't know exactly what did happen -- there is uncertainty.
 Even at the time of the trial, the King felt unable to make a decision, so given he wasn't able to establish the truth so many years ago, we're unlikely to find it now.
-This is a cold case, so cold it's deep frozen, but anyone reading the story can't help but try to defrost it through the warmth of their human understanding.
+This is a cold case, so cold it's deep frozen, but anyone reading the story can't help but try to defrost it through the warmth of their human understanding.}

-We may think we've moved beyond the idea of trial by ordeal, but I see a similar trend emerging with our desire to use AI systems for consequential decisions.
+\notes{We may think we've moved beyond the idea of trial by ordeal, but I see a similar trend emerging with our desire to use AI systems for consequential decisions.
 When humans feel unable to pass judgement they are tempted to pass the decision on to what they believe to be an